foundweekends/conscript/docs/02-usage.md

 ---------------

 The main thing you do with conscript is install and update commands based on `launchconfig`.
-`launchconfig` files are stored in Github projects, which you pass into the `cs` command.
+`launchconfig` files are stored in GitHub projects, which you pass into the `cs` command.
 For example, this installs the giter8 templating system:

 ```